cambridge-ceu/csd3/docs/applications/pca_projection.md

 cd pca_projection
 ```

+## setup

-The setup according to the documentation can be summarised as follows,
+The required steps according to the documentation can be summarised as follows,

 ```bash
 # Pre-computed PCA loadings, reference allele frequencies and scores